 The Tongseng-Sonapur stretch has been witness to a series of fatal accidents.
 On January 26 this year, 11 passengers were killed when a night bus skidded off the highway and fell into a deep gorge at Tongseng village.
 The causes behind all these tragic accidents were overloading of passengers and goods, inebriated drivers, reckless driving, laxity in vigilance and enforcement of traffic rules, lack of protective measures as well as basic infrastructure for rescue and relief works all along the Sonapur-Tongseng zone.
 The investigation report on the August 8, 2012 accident at Tongseng by a team of officials of Tripura government headed by the Dholai district magistrate Abhishek Chandra, attributed the mishap to all these factors.

+The police and transport departments of Assam and Meghalaya have been blamed for ignoring overloading and allowing drunken drivers at the wheel.
+If the governments of Assam and Meghalaya are serious about preventing such accidents in future, there should be coordinated moves to conduct surprise checks of vehicles to ensure no overloading of passengers and goods.
 Even if the police conduct checks, it is for the sake of bribes only, said an official.
 The repeated complaints and representations of the Tripura government to the governments of Assam and Meghalaya for remedial measure have fallen on deaf years, the official rued.
 This brings to the fore the often repeated charge of nexus with transport lobby.

 Prime Minister Narendra Modi tweeted twice in which he said, "Deeply pained by the loss of lives caused by a bus mishap in Meghalaya's East Jaintia Hills District."
 He also said, "My thoughts and prayers are with the families of the deceased in this hour of grief."
 (Source: SentinelAssam)